 When does the difference between Web and Cloud not matter

-If you are hospital, or a Clinic which has poor internet connectivity, you will opt out of the Online Offering.
-You will want a local server to be installed on your premises that is to be accessed only by your users.
-In this situation it does not matter whether it is Web or Cloud.
+If you are a hospital, or a Clinic which has poor internet connectivity, you will opt out of the Online Offering.
+You will want a local server to be installed on your premises that are to be accessed only by your users.
+In this situation, it does not matter whether it is Web or Cloud.
 Just focus on whether your workflows are being met.

 When does the difference between Web and Cloud become CRITICAL

 If you are Clinic Chain, you ideally want to invest in customization, workflow configuration, and staff training, only once.
 After that for each additional clinic in the chain, you want a replica to be available with ‘0 effort.’
 Each time you open a new branch, you want the same to be provisioned in minutes rather than weeks, with no performance hits to your existing users.
 You want the lowest total cost of ownership and you need to project costs over at least 5 years.
 Even if you do not expand into more clinics, every year your data is going to grow by 20,000-50,000 patient records, associated bills, appointments, and more.
 You want to be sure you are on a scalable platform ie Pure Cloud.

 - What database do you use?

 SQL Azure, Firebase, Amazon Dynamo DB, IDM dashDB, Heroku PostgreSQL, and NoSQL like Cassandra, Memcached, Mongo, and Redis are some of the most popular cloud databases around.
 Usually, the database is the giveaway.
 If your vendor is not using a cloud database, the solution is definitely not a pure cloud one.

 Remember the big 5 given above.
 If you hear of different hosting companies, do check them out online.
 Cloud Hosting Data Centers are extremely capital intensive to build and operate.
 It is beyond the means of most hosting companies in the world.